Caring.com

 What Are Estate Sale Services?

-Estate sale services are companies that oversee all aspects of an estate sale, relieving homeowners of this responsibility.
-They handle inventory, appraisal, cleaning, and the sale itself.
+Estate sale services are companies that oversee all aspects of an estate sale, including inventory, appraisal, cleaning, and the sale itself.
 These “turnkey” services are often attractive to seniors moving to a senior living community who don’t want to manage the sale themselves.
-If preferred, these services can also manage specific parts of the sale.

 Another option is to work with an estate auction company.
 Rather than selling one’s estate over the course of several days, estate auction houses will schedule a set day and time for the auction.
-Auctions also tend to have fewer attendees, so homeowners won’t have as many shoppers going in and out of the home.
 These companies also take a smaller commission, usually 10-20%.

 What Are the Benefits and Drawbacks of Using an Estate Sale Service?

-Before engaging a company for your estate sale, weigh the pros and cons, particularly if considering a buyout.
+Before hiring a company for your estate sale, weigh the pros and cons, particularly if considering a buyout.
 The traditional route of property selling might be more beneficial depending on your circumstances.
-Remember, the advantages and disadvantages discussed below apply mainly to estate buyouts, but can also pertain to conventional estate sales.
+Remember, the advantages and disadvantages discussed below apply mainly to estate buyouts, but can also apply to conventional estate sales.

 Benefits of Estate Sale Sale Services

-Working with a full-service estate sale company means that seniors can leave the heavy lifting to experienced professionals.
-In some cases, homeowners don’t even need to clean their homes before moving out– they can simply pack what they want to take and leave the rest for the estate liquidator to handle.
-Compared to the full process of selling one’s estate and moving, this option is likely to be much less taxing.
+• Moving is Less Stressful: Working with a full-service estate sale company means that seniors can leave the heavy lifting to professionals.
+In some cases, homeowners don’t even need to clean their homes before moving out – they can simply pack what they want to take and leave the rest for the estate liquidator to handle.

-For those who aren’t familiar with estate sales, knowing how to price certain items can be tricky.
-Experienced estate salespeople and appraisers will understand the resale market and know how to strategically price your belongings for maximum profit.
-Some estate auction companies will also hold online auctions, which can help sellers maximize profit by not limiting the sale to a certain geographic area.
-However, keep in mind that the service will take a portion of your earnings from the estate, which may cancel out the increase in revenue.
+• Items Priced Strategically: For those who aren’t familiar with estate sales, knowing how to price certain items can be tricky.
+Experienced estate salespeople and appraisers will understand the resale market and know how to price your belongings for maximum profit in the set time frame.

 Drawbacks